On this day in 1950, the first Peanuts comic strip was published. The series met with great success and transcended social movements and media.

 - Someone with a Considerate personality, like Linus, can try to accept a more aggressive role when decisions need to be made, and know that being assertive is not the same as being mean.

-Learn how to add “happily ever after” to your cartoon romance – and any of your other relationships – by learning about personality style and how it can make you a more effective communicator and team member – in all four dimensions.
+Learn how to add “happily ever after” to your cartoon romance – and any of your other relationships – by learning about personality style and how it can improve your communication styles, and make you a more effective team member – in all four dimensions.